 I generally recommend B12 shots as part of an entire and comprehensive treatment plan instead of being used in isolation, but many patients swear by using them alone.

 At the end of the day remember this:

 There is very little risk to using B12 shots and the benefits may be tremendous.
 When in doubt it is worth a trial especially if you’ve tried oral forms of vitamins and B12 that haven’t worked.

 Where do I inject the B12 shots?

 It depends on the length of the needle and whether or not the injection is subcutaneous or intramuscular.

 I prefer to use the subcutaneous route which means the needle is much smaller and can be used in more places on the body: abdomen, thigh, gluteal region, and shoulder/deltoid region.

 If you use intramuscular you are limited to using a place in the body like the thigh or deltoid (shoulder area).

 Does it matter if the shots are subcutaneous or intramuscular?

-Subcutaneous injections tend to be better tolerated (have less pain) and don't go as deep into the tissues so trauma and bleeding is less.
+Subcutaneous injections tend to be better tolerated (have less pain) and don’t go as deep into the tissues so trauma and bleeding are less.